-Level I Prerequisites: Academic Reading and Writing Levels of 6; ROB 101 minimum grade "C"
+Level I Prerequisites: Academic Reading and Writing Levels of 6; ROB 101 minimum grade "C", may enroll concurrently

-This course is a continuation of ROB 101 and includes more on the types of robots, application of flexible automation, open and closed loop control systems, tooling, and types of sensors and their operation.
-Integrating use of inputs, outputs (I/O), and counters into structured robot programs.
-Field trips to local manufacturing firms using robotic equipment help the student understand and witness concepts presented in class.
+This course continues the robotic series and includes additional information on the types of robots, application of flexible automation, open and closed loop control systems, tooling and various types of sensors and their operation.
+Integrating the use of inputs and outputs (I/O) and counters into structured robot programs is also covered.
+Field trips to local manufacturing firms that use robotic equipment will help the students understand and witness concepts presented in class.
 This course contains material previously taught in ROB 121.
+ROB 110 is generally offered in the second 7 1/2 week session.

-ROB 171 Introduction to FIRST Robotics 1 credit
+ROB 171 Introduction to FIRST Robotics